-Over the past 15 years, I’ve learned a lot about State Farm claims.
+This is the ultimate guide to handling your State Farm claim (in 2022).
 Here, I’ll discuss several State Farm car accident settlements.
 I’m also going to talk about State Farm dog bite and attack claims.

-We’ll talk about State Farm’s first settlement offer.
+We’ll talk about what State Farm’s first settlement offer will likely be.
 But I won’t stop there.

 You’ll hear about soft tissue cases with State Farm.
 And fractures too.